 - Masturbation Technique: If you were turning your wrist to increase penile sensation during masturbation?
 If you fixated on a particular area: the shaft or the head?
 That causes penile trauma.

-Finally, diseases can also be a cause for penis curvature.
+Finally, other diseases can also be a cause for penis curvature.
 Some diseases can cause the breakdown of normal tissue in the penis.
-Diabetes for example breaks down collagen which in turn causes hardening in the penis.
-In addition, some medications have Peyronie’s Disease listed as a possible side effect.
+Diabetes, for example, breaks down collagen which in turn causes hardening in the penis.
+In addition, some medications have Peyronie’s disease listed as a possible side effect.

-Diffuse Plaque: Diffuse plaque could be likened to an immense amount of salt emulsified into water.
-It clogs up the flow of blood in your penis: slowing down erections.
+Diffuse Plaque: Diffuse plaque could be likened to an immense amount of sugar dissolved into water.
+It clogs up the flow of blood in your penis, slowing down erections.
 It also contributes to the curvature when erect.